A completed Bachelor's degree in Political Science or a related discipline from a recognised, academic university.

-This master specialisation offers students insights into the origins, causes, and processes of conflict and conflict resolution.
+The Master's specialisation in Conflict, Power and Politics offers students insights into the origins, causes, and processes of conflict and conflict resolution.
 Recognising that contemporary conflicts cannot be understood without taking both domestic and international politics into account, the programme draws on comparative politics, international relations and conflict studies.

 Students will critically explore themes such as:

 - The determinants of political violence and warfare;

 - the impact of political systems on the ways in which political demands are articulated;

 - the links between ethnic violence, nationalism and war;